Empowering Communities Across Africa

 We believe that open sharing of information strengthens trust, drives accountability, and ensures that our research and advocacy efforts truly serve the people.

-We work alongside vulnerable and marginalised populations to co-create knowledge, amplify their voices, and influence policies that address systemic injustices.
-Through grassroots inclusion, participatory research, and strategic advocacy.
-We strive to transform oppressive structures and empower communities to claim their rights and shape their futures.”
+We collaborate with vulnerable and marginalised populations to co-create knowledge, amplify community voices, and influence policies that dismantle systemic injustices.
+Through grassroots inclusion, participatory research, and strategic advocacy, we work to transform inequitable structures and strengthen communities’ capacity to claim their rights and shape their futures

 Universities and Research Institutions in Africa can join PARPACA to have access to Grant Calls Participatory Community Based Research Projects in individual countries.